Free TDEE Calculator

 Katch-McArdle Formula (For Athletes)

-Uses lean body mass instead of total weight, making it more accurate for athletic or lean individuals who know their body fat percentage.
+Uses lean body mass instead of total weight, making it more accurate for athletic or lean individuals.

 BMR = 370 + (21.6 x lean body mass in kg)